AnnaHurtovenko/bookstore/README.md

 - Add an **Application Load Balancer (ALB)** in the **public subnet** to distribute traffic.
+- Create a listener for port 80 (HTTP) or 443 (HTTPS).
+- Assign a Security Group that allows inbound traffic on listener ports.
+- Create a Target Group
+- Go to the listener's "Rules" tab.
+- Create rules with conditions (URL path, etc.) to direct traffic.

 ### Step 3: Incorporating Databases and Caching